-6.6 Projected Investment Returns
+5.6 Projected Investment Returns

 The prospect for improved returns with acceptable levels of investment risk is a key consideration for any municipality investing under the Prudent Investor Standard.
-Table 9 below provides a estimate of the annual returns for each of Neebing's investment Outcomes (and consolidated Outcomes).
-These estimates were derived from an analysis of long-term returns based on conservative capital market assumptions and economic forecasts which were updated by the ONE JIB on February 17, 2021.
-HISA return expectations have been updated subsequently to reflect current rates (0.715%).
+Table 10 below provides a projection of the expected annualized returns over a ten-year period for each of Neebing's investment Outcomes (and consolidated Outcomes).
+These estimates were derived from an analysis of long-term returns based on conservative capital market assumptions and economic forecasts.
 They are presented for information purposes only, and actual investment results may differ materially.
 The source of returns (recurring income vs capital gains) is not a factor that ONE JIB actively considers for these mandates.
 It is largely not relevant to municipal investors because they are not subject to taxes on investment returns.

-Table 9 - Projected Annual Returns
+Table 10 - Projected Annual Returns

 Outcome Expected Return Allocation Weight (%)

-Cash 0.7% 12.7%
+Cash 4.2% 8.3

-Contingency 4.8% 15.3%
+Contingency 5.4% 14.2

-Target Date 3-5 Years 2.7% 8.5%
+Target Date 3-5 Years 4.5% 18.2

-Target Date 5-10 Years 4.4% 21.2%
+Target Date 5-10 Years 5.2% 19.7

-Target Date 10+ Years 5.3% 42.4%
+Target Date 10+ Years 5.6% 39.6

-Overall 4.2% 100.0%
+Overall 5.2% 100.0

-^{} The projected overall Expected Return of the asset allocations for ONE Investment prudent investor offerings was evaluated by an external consultant, Aon.
-Their analysis includes a proprietary return measure that projects average annual expected returns via a Monte Carlo analysis.
+^{} The projected overall expected return of the asset allocations was evaluated by an external consultant, Aon.
+The return estimates for HISA and the bond funds have been updated subsequently to reflect the current capital market outlook.
 Actual returns may differ.

-As the near term target date balances are drawn down, the overall investment time horizon of MNRI balances will increase and a higher rate of return will likely be achieved as the portfolio transitions to a more growth-oriented portfolio.
+The return profile of MNRI projected above is biased downward due to the large balances that are earmarked to be used to fund capital projects over the next five years, which limits the ability of ONE JIB to invest these monies for long-term growth.
+As the near term target date balances are drawn down, the overall investment time horizon of MNRI balances will increase and a higher rate of return is expected to be achieved as the porfolio transitions to a more growth-oriented positioning.